 In conjunction with six-foot (two-meter) distancing and hand hygiene, simple cloth face coverings must be worn by all stakeholders while inside a building or facility on University Grounds or anywhere else on Grounds when in the presence of others (e.g., outside, common work spaces, meeting rooms, etc.).
 In order to be effective, simple cloth face coverings must fully cover the mouth and nose and have no exhaust valves or defects such as holes.

-When outside on Grounds, wear a face covering when you cannot maintain a physical distance of at least six feet.
+When outside on Grounds, wear a face covering except when you exercise or eat.

 Face coverings must be worn on Darden Grounds unless you qualify for an exemption according to the UVA face covering policy.
 Specific exemptions include: